 Two important patterns that nearly every chartist or technical analyst looks at are double tops and double bottoms.
 They are a cinch if you understand support and resistance.

-You might have heard the talking heads on financial tv saying things like “The stock just made a double top” and tuned out because you didn’t know what it meant or how to recognize it.
+You might have heard the talking heads on financial TV saying things like “The stock just made a double top” and tuned out because you didn’t know what it meant or how to recognize it.
 They are simple to grasp and easily recognized with homework and practice.

 Typically, a double top is a sign of potential weakness, because a stock can’t break above the previous peak.
-This may signal a lack of buying pressure as the stock reaches that high level, and the stock tends to pull back; if the situation repeats, your chart shows two failed attempts to break through, hence “double top.”
+This may signal a lack of buying pressure as the stock reaches that high level, and the stock tends to pull back.
+If the situation repeats, your chart shows two failed attempts to break through, hence “double top.”

 Look at the daily chart on TXN in 2017.
 Notice how the stock traded in an uptrend between mid-February and late March 2017.
 Thereafter, you’ll notice the stock hits some resistance; the first top is labeled “Top 1” on the chart.
 Following that top, the stock pulled back to the $77.75/$78 range and bounced.
 Finally, the stock rises back up to hit its previous resistance level, the same area of the first top, only to pull back again.
-The chart looks like it’s forming the letter “M,“ and sign that some traders are looking for.
+The chart looks like it’s forming the letter “M,“ a sign that some traders are looking for.

-That said, if you’re long and see a double-top forming, you might want to take some risk off.
-For traders and investors with a very high risk tolerance, this can be the signal to indicate the entry point on a short play.
+That said, if you’re long and see a double top forming, you might want to take some risk off.
+For traders and investors with a very high-risk tolerance, this can be the signal to indicate the entry point on a short play.